cscart/docs/install/possible_issues/cscart_working_strange.rst

 If you see blank pages when trying to open the storefront or the Administration panel, it might be because **MySQLi** extension is not installed on your server.
 Here's a quick way to fix the problem:

-1. Go to the directory where your store is installed.
+1. Go to the root directory of the CS-Cart installation.

-2. Open the file called **config.local.php**.
+2. Open the **config.local.php** file.

 3. Find the following line::